 The Aksarben neighborhood used to be anchored by an arena and horse racing complex.
 It shut down in 1995 and in 2005 it was demolished to give way to a mixed-use development.
 This development is called Aksarben Village.

 Since it first broke ground, Aksarben Village has been slowly growing into a business and entertainment destination.
-Many businesses have found a home here including Pacific Life, Microsoft, Blue Cross Blue Shield of Nebraska, DLR Group, HDR, and more.
+Many businesses have found a home here including Pacific Life, Microsoft, Blue Cross and Blue Shield of Nebraska, DLR Group, HDR, and more.

 As for entertainment, there is a movie theatre, lots of restaurants, a weekly farmer’s market in the summer, and Stinson Park which hosts many events including MAHA (an annual music festival).